 Reverse chain stitch

-Reverse chain stitch is an alternative way to embroider a simple Chain stitch.
+Reverse Chain stitch is an alternative way to embroider a simple Chain Stitch.
 The visual result of the embroidery stitches will be the same as the regular Chain stitch on both the front and back sides.

 Other names of the stitch

-Chain stitch is also called Tambour stitch and the Point de chainette.
+Chain Stitch is also called Tambour Stitch and the Point de Chainette.

 Making a Chain stitch in a reverse way is a convenient way to change the direction of the stitches when the design requires it.